quantiota/SKA-Learning-Duality/README.md

 ## Overview

-**SKA-Learning-Duality** explores a profound and surprising phenomenon discovered in Structured Knowledge Accumulation (SKA):
+**SKA Learning Duality** explores a profound and surprising phenomenon discovered in Structured Knowledge Accumulation (SKA):

  *The information structure of any complex system—be it financial markets, biological sequences, or physical signals—emerges only through the process of real-time SKA learning.
 Batch (retrospective) analysis cannot reveal the same informational landscape.*